jremillard/osm-import-toolkit/README.md

 There are many different ways of doing imports and mechanical edits.
 The import documentation on the OSM wiki is necessarily prescriptive to cover the wide variety of possible imports.
-It also needs to cover the wide variety of community norms across OSM.
-The same import might be accepted with open arms in one region and be totally unacceptable in another region.
-In practice, some regions of OSM will not accept any kinds imports or mechanical edits.
+The OSM wiki also needs to cover the wide variety of community norms across OSM.
+The same import that might be accepted with open arms in one region and, then be totally unacceptable in another region.
+In practice, some regions of OSM will not accept any kinds of imports or mechanical edits.
 Also, you need to be aware that some members of OSM oppose all imports.
 Therefor, it is a difficult task to document "one" import policy across all of OSM.

 This documentation is descriptive, like a recipe, that if followed should provide good results.
-It is just one path of many to success.
+It is just one path, of many, to success and does not represent any kind of official OSM policy.

 Import and mechanical edits are hard.
-They are not hard, like you need to be a genius to do it.
-They are hard because they require unusual mix of knowledge.
+They are not hard, like you need to be a genius to do it, but they are hard because they require an unusual mix of knowledge.
 To do an import, I believe you need ...

  - Mastery of the OSM data model.
 You must know how points, ways, and relations relate to each other and how they are used in practice to model the world.
-You should be able to read and understand a .osm file opened in a text editor.
-Get yourself comfortable mapping roads, houses, address, routes, lakes with islands, point of interests, sidewalks, trees, traffic lights, benches, trails, turn restrictions, doors, stairs, fences, gates, etc. Try mapping in all of the editors, JOSM, potlatch, id, etc. In practice, you need to do a big pile of normal mapping first.
-I suggest at least 150 change sets over 6 months.
+You should be able to read and understand an .osm file opened in a text editor.
+Get yourself comfortable mapping roads, houses, address, routes, lakes with islands, point of interests, sidewalks, trees, traffic lights, benches, trails, turn restrictions, doors, stairs, fences, gates, etc. Try mapping in all of the editors: JOSM, potlatch, ID, etc. In practice, you need to do a big pile of normal mapping first.
+I would suggest at least 150 change sets over 6 months.

  - Ability to do basic programming/scripting.
 Small imports can be done quite well with JOSM and QGIS, but when the data gets larger, an entirely different set of tools ends up being required.
 Larger imports become a programming/data processing protect.
-If programming is not your thing, just team up with somebody.
+If programming is not your thing, I recommend teaming up with somebody.
 If your data is very small, then you probably don't need this toolkit.

  - Patience and attention to detail.